redsoxfan0219/eao-work-test/markdown_cheatsheet.md

 ### Image

-InstructionsL Exclamation Point, followed by alt text encased in square brackets, followed by image file in panetheses.
+Instructions: Exclamation Point, followed by alt text encased in square brackets, followed by image file in panetheses.
 No space between the three components.

 Output: